orangejuice/blog/data/activity/movie-布拉格之恋-1988/record.en.md

     Juliette Binoche
 ---

-An epic novel on film.
-Understanding of sexuality and changes in the social context form the foundation for the characters and their destinies.
-The reactions to this film taught me about the light and heavy in my eyes.
-A happy life of love is beautiful, desirable, and worthwhile.
-An unhappy, unloved life is dark, meaningless, and not worth living.
-The female lead's painful despair is almost suffocating, but it gradually improves after she moves to a secluded manor.
-In the finale, I so wished they had kept driving or even fled the country, and the so-called death notice was nothing but smoke and mirrors.
+An epic cinematic novel.
+Understanding of sexuality and changing social backgrounds form the basis of the characters' personalities and fates.
+Watching this movie made me understand the light and heavy in my eyes.
+The life of being loved and happy is beautiful, desirable, and worth it.
+Life unloved and unhappy is dark, meaningless, and not worth it.
+The protagonist's pain was almost suffocating in its despair, but gradually improved after moving to an estate in the countryside.
+At the ending, I really wished they kept driving or even ran out of the country, with the so-called death notice merely a distraction as part of a plan.